 A spokesperson for the UK government defended the UK’s investment climate, stating: “The UK has become the most attractive place to invest in the world, but we know there is more work to do.
 We recognise that this will be concerning news for MSD employees and the government stands ready to support those affected”.

-Sir Keir Starmer’s administration has identified life sciences as one of eight “growth-driving” sectors in its flagship industrial strategy and set ambitious targets to position the UK as the leading life sciences economy in Europe by 2030 and third globally by 2035.
+However, the coordinated nature of this week’s announcements has intensified pressure on Sir Keir Starmer’s administration, which has identified life sciences as one of eight “growth-driving” sectors in its flagship industrial strategy.
+The government has set ambitious targets to position the UK as the leading life sciences economy in Europe by 2030 and third globally by 2035.

 Dr David Roblin, chief executive of London-based biotechnology company Relation Therapeutics, argued that fundamental strengths remain.
 “The academic environment in the UK continues to produce innovative ideas and people to run with those ideas, which attracts foreign investment.
 The environment to do research is still outstanding: we’ve got great academics, the NHS does provide a research platform,”